🕒 Article read time: 2 minutes

 ‘Electrifying the fleet’ - REA launches advice resource for fleet managers

-REA (The Association for Renewable Energy and Clean Technology) and Energy Saving Trust, has announced the publication of a new resource titled “Electrifying the fleet.
-A practical resource for fleet managers.”
+REA (The Association for Renewable Energy and Clean Technology) and Energy Saving Trust, have announced the publication of a new resource titled “Electrifying the fleet: A practical resource for fleet managers.”

 The resource, developed by the REA’s HGV and Commercial Fleet Working Group, aims to provide fleet managers with a detailed roadmap to successfully electrify their fleets, offering step-by-step guidance, demonstrating value for money and efficiency savings, and insights into overcoming current barriers to adoption.